Key milestones in our history

 2007

-In October we opened the new Biopharmaceuticals Development Center, which is one of six biopharmaceuticals centers at Novartis.
+In October we opened the new Biopharmaceuticals Development Center.

 In Ljubljana we built a new quality assurance center with laboratories for testing and releasing Lek and Sandoz products, as well as a modern microbiology laboratory.